aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_megakaryocytes_appearance/tutorial_hsc_dynamo_megakaryocytes_appearance.rst

 .. image:: output_16_0.png
    :width: 590px

-It is worth mentioning that those fixed points are later used in the optimal path predictions as shown here:
+It is worth noting that those fixed points are later used in the optimal path predictions as shown here:
 `LAP <https://dynamo-release.readthedocs.io/en/latest/notebooks/lap_tutorial/lap_tutorial.html>`_

 Lineage tree of hematopoiesis